 Finally, Kingston's Data Center 1500M is an update to the DC1000M which adds support for multi-namespaces.
-The new U.2 NVMe SSD has been designed to support a wide range of data intensive workloads including cloud computing (opens in new tab), web hosting (opens in new tab) and virtual infrastructures.
+The new U.2 NVMe SSD has been designed to support a wide range of data intensive workloads including cloud computing, web hosting and virtual infrastructures.

 Check out all of TechRadar's CES 2021 coverage.
 We're remotely covering the online-only show to bring you all the breaking tech news and launches, plus a smattering of hands-on reviews.